Syntax Document

 Error Handling

-Errors in coroutines can also be caught using the catch syntax:
+Errors in coroutines can also be caught using catch syntax:

 fn div(int a, int b):int! {